kyma-project/kyma/docs/application-connector/03-08-application-gateway-proxying-requests.md

 type: Details
 ---

 The Application Gateway proxies requests from lambda functions and services in Kyma to external APIs.
-When the Application Gateway works in the alternative `gatewayOncePerNamespace` [mode](#architecture-application-connector-components-application-operator), it proxies the requests based on the configuration stored in Secrets.
+When the Application Gateway works in the alternative **gatewayOncePerNamespace** [mode](#architecture-application-connector-components-application-operator), it proxies the requests based on the configuration stored in Secrets.
 ​
 ### Proxy configuration
 ​
-The Secret expected by the Application Gateway has the following structure:
+The Secret that the Application Gateway expects has the following structure:

 ```
 data: